Iran nuclear deal: Progress slows at talks in Vienna | DW | 01.05.2021

 US National Security Adviser Jake Sullivan said Friday that the Vienna talks were in "an unclear place," implying it was uncertain they would ultimately lead to an agreement.

-After Saturday's meeting, the representatives would return to their respective capitals and reconvene next Friday, Iran's Foreign Ministry said in a statement.
+After Saturday's meeting, the representatives were set to return to their respective capitals and reconvene next Friday, Iran's Foreign Ministry said in a statement.

 "Considering the commission's previous decision regarding speeding up the talks process, this week's talks continued quickly in bilateral format and the sides tried to minimize disagreements regarding the texts," said the ministry.